Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Evaluation and Analysis

 \section{Evaluation and Analysis}

-A series of experiments are performed to evaluate the learned embedding of CKD for periocular identification or verification.
+Experiments are performed to evaluate the learned embedding of CKD for periocular identification or verification.
 This section describes the benchmarking datasets, the empirical settings and configurations, and the ablation study, followed by a thorough comparison and empirical analysis.